 NYCAVMA Annual Spring Conference:

 The 2017 NYCAVMA Annual Conference took place March 30th - April 2nd at the Menla Mountain Retreat Center, Phoenicia, NY 12464.
 We spent four incredibly informational days in the beautiful Catskill mountains: one day on autoimmune conditions, one on acupuncture, one on herbal medicine, and another on stone medicine.
-Click the link above to purchase Jim's lecture notes.
+Click HERE to purchase Jim's lecture notes.

 DAY ONE, MARCH 30TH, FEATURED SPEAKER JIM SKOIEN, L.Ac., Dipl.Ac.